open-power/snap/README.md

 https://github.com/guillon/kconfig

 The `ncurses` library must be installed to use the menu-driven user interface for kconfig.

+Please see [Image and model build](hardware/README.md#image-and-model-build) for more information on the build process.

 ### (d) Run Simulation
 For simulation, SNAP relies on the `xterm` program and on the PSL Simulation Environment (PSLSE) which is available on github